Pas-Kapli/FastaCon/README.md

 To run the example just copy all the files from "example_files" to "fasta_files" and follow the guidlines above.

-*** ena.fasta --> it does not matter if the sequences are in one or multiple lines
+*** one.fasta --> it does not matter if the sequences are in one or multiple lines

-*** duo.fasta --> it does not matter if there are empty lines between the entries, or between the taxon name and the sequence
+*** two.fasta --> it does not matter if there are empty lines between the entries, or between the taxon name and the sequence

-*** tria.fasta --> the letters may be capital or small (any letters are ok)
+*** three.fasta --> the letters may be capital or small (any letters are ok)

-*** tessera.fasta --> it is ok if any or all sequences are missing (empty file), they will be replaced with 'N'x alignment length
+*** four.fasta --> it is ok if any or all sequences are missing (empty file), they will be replaced with 'N'x alignment length

-*** the sequences may be in whatever order in each fasta file, as long as every name is the same throughout all files
+*** the sequences may be in whatever order in each fasta file, as long as the same name are used throughout all files (fasta files and taxa_order.txt file)
-	and in the taxa_order.txt (check example for format)

 For any problems, please contact me at k.pashalia@gmail.com